beeman/kin-sdk-unity/README.md

-This SDK is now deprecated and is replaced by the [Kinetic Unity SDK](https://developer.kin.org/docs/developers/unity).
+This SDK is deprecated and is replaced with the [Kinetic Unity SDK](https://developer.kin.org/docs/developers/unity).